WHAT IS LIQUIDATION?

-Liquidation, whether voluntary or compulsory, essentially means the end of a company’s life.
+Liquidation essentially means the end of a company’s life, whether voluntary or compulsory.
 The company’s assets are sold to generate cash to pay off outstanding debts wherever possible.

-The most common form of liquidation in the UK is a Creditors Voluntary Liquidation (CVL), where the company has run out of cash and the directors decide that it is no longer a viable organisation, and they may be worried about becoming personally responsible for the company’s debts.
+The most common form of liquidation in the UK is a Creditors Voluntary Liquidation (CVL), where the company has run out of cash and the directors decide that it is no longer a viable organisation.
+They may be worried about becoming personally responsible for the company’s debts.

-There are a number of meetings required in this process, but if necessary we can call these meetings and place your company into liquidation in less than a fortnight.
+There are a number of meetings required in this process.
+If necessary, we can call these meetings and place your company into liquidation in less than a fortnight.
 Once you have made the decision to liquidate, the company should cease trading or you could be held accountable for wrongful trading.

 A compulsory liquidation generally occurs when a creditor feels like they have exhausted all of their options in chasing a company for money owed and issue a ‘winding up petition’.
 This is generally a last resort as it is an expensive process, but when large debts are owed it can be worth it for the creditor.